Vimeo: Events

 Vimeo launched its Vimeo Festival and Awards program in 2010, and held subsequent events every eighteen months.
 The Festival allows video creators to submit their films for a small fee for consideration across multiple categories.
 Typically more than 5,000 videos are submitted, and these are narrowed to a field of 1,000 for select judge-panel to vote for winners across multiple categories.
 This culminates with a live awards presentation showing thewinning films in each category.
 Each category winner carries a cash prize and an overall best-in-show prize.
 Vimeo had established the Festival and Awards to help give video and filmmakers an opportunity to highlight their work on Vimeo's pages and gain potential work from clients.

 In 2008, Vimeo launched its Staff Picks, highlighting videos in a special channel as picked by the company's employees as some of the best work by its users.
 This feature was expanded in 2016 to give special laurels to videos that the staff felt were "Best of the Month" and "Best of the Year", as well as adding Staff Pick Premiere for newly added videos to the Staff Picks channel.
 In 2020, Vimeo invited previous Staff Picks recipients to create videos about their favorite small business owners and the impact of the COVID-19 pandemic as part of its Stories in Place program.

 Impacts in other countries

-On January 9, 2014, Vimeo is blocked in Turkey without clear reasons.
+Since January 9, 2014, Vimeo has been blocked in Turkey without clear reasons.
+Also in the same year, Indonesia blocked Vimeo because of the content that contains pornography and nudity.
 As of March 2021, Vimeo is blocked in China.

 Starting May 4, 2012, the site was blocked in India by some ISPs under orders from the Department of Telecommunications, without any stated reasons.
 Vimeo was blocked in India in December 2014, due to fears that the website was spreading ISIS propaganda through some of its user-made videos.
 However, on December 31, the site was unblocked in India.
 In September 2025, to comply with Online Safety Act and EU Digital Service, Vimeo will use Age Verify for users in UK and EU to access to Vimeo.